 FSEMC includes users of flight and cabin simulators (dynamic and static).
 Users include airlines, commuter airlines, and other simulation users.
 Participants include airframe manufacturers, simulator manufacturers, aircraft equipment suppliers, and simulator equipment suppliers.

 The FSEMC consists of representatives from the technical leadership of the air transport flight simulator engineering and maintenance community (Operators), other companies whose primary involvement with flight simulators is as users with significant engineering and maintenance resources committed to the support of simulator use (Other Users), organizations who support the above named groups through provisions of materials or services (Suppliers), and other interested organizations (Others).
-The voting membership of FSEMC Member Organizations who are present and registered at the annual conference.
+The voting membership of FSEMC consists of Member Organizations who are present and registered at the annual conference.

 During the meeting, a moderator presents each question for open forum discussion.
 By design, simulator users have the first opportunity to respond.
 This approach emphasizes that other simulator users may also be experiencing the same problem.
 In some cases, another simulator user may already have a solution to offer.

 Next, the moderator calls for the manufacturers to respond.
 In many cases, a solution is already available.
 If the solution is acceptable, the question is closed.
-If the solution is not acceptable or one is not yet available, the question is usually held open and will be so noted in the report of the meeting.
+If the solution is not acceptable or one is not yet available, the question is typically held open and will be so noted in the report of the meeting.

 Upon adjournment of the meeting each day, manufacturer hospitality suites will be open to begin the meeting after the meeting.
 Some attendees consider this unlimited one-on-one access to manufacturers in one location to be as valuable as the meeting itself.